 Previously, President Tan was the Vice-Provost (Student Life) at NUS overseeing student matters, University Town and the Residential Colleges, the Centre for English Language and Communication as well as the Office of Student Affairs and the Halls of Residence.
 President Tan also served as Dean of the Faculty of Arts and Social Sciences from 2004 – 2009.
 He was concurrently Director of the Institute of South Asian Studies, an autonomous university-level research institute in NUS.

 President Tan is Honorary Chairman of the National Museum of Singapore.
 He serves on the National Heritage Board as Chairman of the National Collection Advisory Panel and member of the Academic Research Panel, and the Institute of South Asian Studies as Deputy Chairman of the Management Board.
-He is a member of the Indian Heritage Centre’s Advisory Board, the Board of Trustees of ISEAS-the Yusof Ishak Institute.
+He is a member of the Indian Heritage Centre’s Advisory Board, and the Board of Trustees of ISEAS-the Yusof Ishak Institute.

 A graduate of NUS, President Tan completed his doctorate at Cambridge University.
 He has been a faculty member of the NUS Department of History since 1992 and served the Faculty of Arts and Social Sciences as Sub-Dean (1994–1999), Head of the History Department (2000–2003), Vice-Dean (2001–2003) and Dean (2004–2009).
 As a recognition for his commitment to teaching, he received the Teaching Excellence Awards in 1992 and 2000.